Cost of aged care at home

 Home care services can range from assistance with personal care and domestic duties, to the provision of transport or nursing services – basically, any form of care that your loved one can receive, that helps them to continue to live (mostly) independently in their own home.

-Aged care can involve your loved receiving home care, community support or moving into a more traditional residential aged care or nursing home facility.
+Aged care can involve your loved one receiving home care, community support or moving into a more traditional residential aged care or nursing home facility.

-All forms of care require careful consideration, and come at a cost – some of which may or may not be subsidised by the government.
+All forms of care require careful consideration and come at a cost – some of which may or may not be subsidised by the government.

 What are the indicative costs of professional home care?